Blackheads

 What works

-The only over-the-counter ingredient that gets inside the follicle and breaks down what's there is salicylic acid.
+For visible blackheads, salicylic acid is the over-the-counter ingredient I trust most because it can work inside the oily follicle instead of only polishing the surface.
 The 2015 Arif review and decades of clinical practice line up here.
 It's oil-soluble, so it penetrates sebum.
 It loosens the bonds between the dead cells in the pore.
 The contents come out gradually instead of through brute force.

 The evidence-backed blackhead step.
 2% salicylic acid plus niacinamide, the single product most people would keep if they could only keep one.